Customer to customer: Development

 Since products are usually second-hand, surplus, or used, there is seldom a long development cycle associated with the products that are marketed via this method.
-However, in the case of individuals who are looking to sell a product or service they have developed to be sold on the small-scale, there is a product development life cycle.
+However, in the case of individuals who are looking to sell a product or service they have developed to be sold on a small scale, there is a product development life cycle.
 However, even when a product goes through a development life cycle when marketed in this manner, seldom does traditional marketing research occur.
-Oftentimes individuals are looking to make a quick profit, and simply place their product in the market place in hopes that it will be sold.
+Oftentimes individuals are looking to make a quick profit, and simply place their product in the marketplace in hopes that it will be sold.

 Communications

 Advertising

-Advertising is essential towards the success of any business.
-In the case of customer to customer marketing, advertising often relates to online auctions and listings.
-As opposed to the pricey costs to advertise in media such as newspapers and magazines, products are already being promoted and publicized once users decide to officially put them on the internet.
+Advertising is essential to the success of any business.
+In the case of customer-to-customer marketing, advertising often relates to online auctions and listings.
+As opposed to the high costs to advertise in media such as newspapers and magazines, products are already being promoted and publicized once users decide to officially put them on the internet.
 Potential buyers will become aware of products or services by conducting searches on the websites.
 Aside from possible fees and commissions imposed by the auction or listing site, advertising in this market does not require a substantial amount of money.

 Advantages

 Customer to Customer C2C marketing has become very popular in recent years.
-Customers can directly contact sellers and eliminate the middle man.
+Customers can directly contact sellers and eliminate the middleman.
 Moreover, anyone can now sell and advertise a product in the convenience of one's home – enabling one to easily start a business.
 Therefore, a wide variety of products can often be found on auction sites such as eBay, including second-hand goods.
 Since the majority of these sales occur over the internet, sellers can reach both national and international customers and greatly increase their market.
 Feedback on the purchased product is often requested to aid both the seller and potential customers.
 The actual buying and searching process is simplified and search costs, distribution costs, and inventory costs are all reduced.
 Moreover, the transactions occur at a swift rate with the use of online payment systems such as PayPal.